NV Innovation Gateway

 Integrating Collaboration, Innovation and Value Creation in Projects

-- Deepen inside understanding to problem and help with identifying unmet needs / unanswered questions
+- Deepening insight into the problem and identifying unmet needs or unanswered questions.

-- Provide access to new opportunities, data, resources, technology and knowledge
+- Gaining access to new opportunities, data, resources, technology and knowledge

-- Bring new inspiration to your own work
+- Bringing new inspiration to your own work

-- Partnering with others can provide resources and capacity
+- Partnering with others can provide additional resources and capacity

 - It can be necessary to consider the following aspects in discussing initiatives:

-- Protected background (aware of existing IP (or Background IP) rights)
+- Protected background: be aware of existing IP (or Background IP) rights

-- Disclose the potential of the new ideas, but not the “how”
+- Disclose the potential of the new ideas, but not the specific “how”

-- Have a non-disclosure agreement (NDA) prior to any discussion related to confidential information (trade secrets, know-how or new ideas).
+- Use a Non-Disclosure Agreement (NDA) before any discussion involving confidential information (trade secrets, know-how, or new ideas).
+NDA template in English (website in Norwegian).

 - Exploratory discussion under NDA

-- Make the purpose of the disclosure clear in the NDA
+- Clearly define the purpose of disclosure in the NDA

-- NDA only covers scope of disclosure, NOT commercial transactions
+- NDA only covers the scope of disclosure, NOT commercial transactions

-- Consider a material transfer agreement (MTA) if sensitive samples need to be shared
+- Consider a Material Transfer Agreement (MTA) if sensitive samples need to be shared.
+NTNU consortium and agreement regulations (website in Norwegian)

-- Create a common vision regarding innovation and impacts beyond the project – what are the next steps and who will drive them?
+- Develop a shared vision for innovation and impacts beyond the project – what are the next steps and who will drive them?

-- Consortium and project agreements in place as neccessary
+- Consortium and project agreements in place as necessary

-- Use the kick off period to cement the common platform and strategies agreed in the project proposal
+- Use the kick-off period to reinforce the common platform and strategies agreed upon in the project proposal

 - Result collection and management

-- Which partners contributed (and what) – to determine owners: Background IP and Project IP
+- Which partners contributed (and what) – to determine owners of Background IP and Project IP

 - The use of IP (results from the work) is relative stand-alone independent of use of other IP